Route 51/Route 88 Interchange

 The heavily traveled interchange has become a dangerous traffic bottleneck.

 By the Fall of 2010, the project scope had been defined and a comprehensive plan was announced to the public.
-There are eight properties identified and 19 partial or temporary lots that must be obtained.
-Property appraisal and acquisition negotiations have begun.
-Final design details, utility adjustments and relocations, and permit acquisition are expected to be completed by the Summer of 2012.
-Construction is slated to begin in 2013 and continue through 2014.
-The cost of the reconstruction is estimated at $14 million and funding has been obtained.
+Planners identified eight properties, and nineteen partial or temporary lots that needed to be obtained.
+Property appraisal and acquisition negotiations soon began.

-Construction will feature a jughandle, which will serve as a detour during the replacement of the bridge network and interchange roadway surfaces.
+The new interchange will feature what engineers call a jughandle, which will serve as a detour during the replacement of the bridge network and existing roadway surfaces.
 This jughandle will then be incorporated into the new design as a way to streamline the traffic flow along Saw Mill Run Boulevard.

 During the construction process, access to adjacent residences and businesses will be maintained.
 Bus routes and bus stops will be adjusted as necessary to maintain outbound and inbound service.
 Two lanes of vehicular traffic will be available throughout the construction period.
 Despite these efforts to keep the intersection functioning, delays can be expected.